 Certificate in Counselling Skills – Person-Centred Approach (ABC Awards) from City Lit Institute, Holborn, London.

-Certificate in DSA MHM QAG from the Royal Holloway University of London and I am a member of the University Mental Health Advisers Network (UMHAN)
+Certificate in DSA MHM QAG from the Royal Holloway University of London.

 I have worked as a counsellor for the NHS in a GP surgery.
 I currently work as a Specialist Mental Health Mentor at University of the Arts London.
 (UAL)

-I work at East London Out Project (ELOP), a specialist LGBTQ charity offering counselling and group support in Walthamstow, East London.
+I have worked at East London Out Project (ELOP), a specialist LGBTQ+ charity offering counselling and group support in Walthamstow, East London.

 British Association for Counselling & Psychotherapy